FIAP Conference 2026

 Places are limited to 40 guests.

-Refreshments will be available in the morning and afternoon, and lunch (1 - 1.45) will also be provided.
+Refreshments will be available throughout the day, and lunch will also be provided.

-The morning session (9.30-1.00): will focus on the future of immigration advice in the UK with keynote speaker Dr Jo Wilding, and centering racial justice in immigration with speaker Mo Omar.
+The morning session: will focus on the future of immigration advice in the UK with keynote speaker Dr Jo Wilding (Researcher and Associate Professor in Law, University of Sussex), lived experience leadership, with the Indoamerican Refugee and Migrant Organisation (IRMO) and racial justice with speakers Mohamed Omar (Refugee Action) and Ellen Kerslake (Clifford Chance).

 Booking